Jonathan Brash

 Jonathan James Frederick Brash is a British Labour Party politician and former private school teacher who has been Member of Parliament (MP) for Hartlepool since 2024.
 He gained the seat from Jill Mortimer, a Conservative.

-He is a member of the Blue Labour caucus of Labour MPs.
+Early career

+Brash was Head of Psychology at the Independent Yarm School.
+He also taught at Newcastle School for Boys and was the Chairman of Hartlepool Sixth Form College.

 Political career

 In 2006, Brash became councillor for the Burn Valley ward in Hartlepool.
 He later left the Labour Party to become an Independent Councillor, and stood down from the Council in 2016.
 Brash returned to the same role of councillor for the Labour Party in 2021.

-In the 2024 general election, Brash was elected of MP of Hartlepool.
+In the 2024 general election, Brash was elected as MP of Hartlepool.
 He received 46.2% of the vote and gained the seat from Jill Mortimer.

 On 11 August 2024, Brash announced that he was going to stand down as councillor so that he could focus on the role of MP.
 In a statement, he said: "Being an MP is a full-time job and now that the dust has settled on last month’s General Election, it’s the right time to step down as a councillor."

-In November 2024, Brash voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.
-In Parliament, Brash Chairs the All Party Parliamentary Group's on Swimming and Council Tax Reform.
+In Parliament, Brash Chairs the All Party Parliamentary Groups on Swimming and Council Tax Reform.

 In June 2025, Brash joined over 120 fellow Labour MPs in signing a reasoned amendment to the Government's controversial welfare reform bill, citing concerns that the bill would knowingly push many into poverty.
 The government went on to abandon parts of the proposal as a result of the impending rebellion.

+On 9 May 2026, he called on Keir Starmer to resign following the 2026 United Kingdom local elections.

+He is a member of the Blue Labour caucus of Labour MPs.

 Personal life

-He is married to his wife, Pamela.
+Brash is married to Pamela Hargreaves.
 He is a fan of Hartlepool United.
-Prior to being elected MP, Brash worked as Head of Psychology at the Independent Yarm School.
-He has also taught at Newcastle School for Boys and was also previously the Chairman at Hartlepool Sixth Form College.